Kanairy/d3-conduit/README.md

 });
 ```

 Now you can render this component anywhere in your app.
-It expects a `data` prop.
+It expects a single `data` prop.
+How you consume this prop is entirely up to you.

 ```js